a-karma/Bogor_Workshop/DAY_3/Session3.md

 Do not forget to save your script as you go.

-Now you have all your admixture results together:
+Now that you have the results of all three exercises:
 - what do you think this shows?
+- do the analyses agree?
+- how many population groups do you think there might be in the babirusa?
+- which region is the most genetically distinct and why might this be?
 - are there any individuals that look like they are admixed, i.e. show evidence of multiple ancestries?
-- does this support or contest the PCA results?
-- how many population groups do you think there might be in the babirusa?

 PLOTTING THE CV ERRORS - MAYBE TOO MUCH???